16 December 2008

 What my Mum then does, is to shred and rub the cabbage in four parts, because it's easier, and she layers the rubbed cabbage and quarters onion/carrot mixture.
 Then bring to the boil with water and cook under pressure for some 30 minutes.
 She also uses around 3 tbsp salt, but when I've made the cabbage with the amounts listed above, it's not been too salty.
 You may need to try things out.

 If you have access to a Turkish shop or similar, where they sell whole soured cabbage, you can swap out the lemon juice and tomatoes for a couple of handfuls for shredded sour cabbage.
 It may also work with German style sauerkraut, but it is often spiced differently, so might not work very well.
 In Turkey and also Bulgaria, cabbages are soured whole and take a bit longer, so have a different taste.
-In this case, use the centre of the whole soured cabbage and layer along with the fresh cabbage and onion/carrot mixture.
+In this case, use the centre of the whole soured cabbage, shred it and layer along with the fresh cabbage and onion/carrot mixture.

 My Mum also tends to buy fresh dill and parsley in large bunches and freezes.
 She also makes sure to save the stalks and chops them finely and uses in stews and soups.
 These would also be good here, to add at the end.
 I rarely bother with saving the stalks, but they do have quite a lot of flavour, so well worth saving probably.